l3th4l/VAE-SRCNN/README.md

 # VAE-SRCNN
-results of training SRCNN Image Super-Resolution network on a VAE's output
+Results of training SRCNN Image Super-Resolution network on a VAE's output.

 ## VAE